 Cybersecurity is a new branch of technology that protects information that is stored digitally from online hackers, however, with such a vast subject, there is a plethora of unfamiliar words and acronyms that the everyday person would not know.
-As a cybersecurity company that knows A LOT about online security, we want to provide everyone with a few key acronyms and definitions that should help everyone speak our language better.
+As a technology solutions provider that knows A LOT about online security, we want to provide everyone with a few key acronyms and definitions that should help everyone speak our language better.

 Below is a list of common acronyms that we use every day, but they are categorized by topic rather than alphabetically.
 Jump to the section that you might have the most interest in.

 SIEM – Security Information and Event Management

 A SIEM is a deployable collector that provides a local network with real-time analysis of the environment’s activity.

 ATP – Advanced Threat Protection